Scandinavian studies: Overview

 Universities offering education and performing research in Scandinavian studies are located throughout North America and in parts of Europe.
 Learned societies within the field include the Society for the Advancement of Scandinavian Study (SASS) with its quarterly journal Scandinavian Studies, the International Association of Scandinavian Studies (IASS), and the Association for the Advancement of Scandinavian Studies in Canada (AASSC).

+Departments of Scandinavian Studies in the United States are located at the University of California, Berkeley, the University of Washington, the University of Wisconsin–Madison, and Gustavus Adolphus College in Minnesota.
+The University of Wisconsin - Madison's program began in 1875 and is the oldest program in the United States.
+It is the "Nordic" unit within the German, Nordic, and Slavic (GNS+) department and includes scholars of Scandinavia and the other Nordic countries.